Member of the Scottish Parliament: Elections

 All MSP positions become simultaneously vacant for elections held on a five-year cycle.
-The Scotland Act 1998 as amended by the Fixed-term Parliaments Act 2011 sets out that ordinary general elections for the Scottish Parliament are held on the first Thursday in May, every five years.
+The Scotland Act 1998 sets out that ordinary general elections for the Scottish Parliament are held on the first Thursday in May, every five years.

 If a vacancy arises at another time, due to death or resignation, then it may be filled in one of two ways, depending on whether the vacancy is for a first-past-the-post constituency MSP or for an additional-member MSP.

 A constituency vacancy may be filled by a by-election.
 An additional-member vacancy may be filled by the next available candidate on the relevant party list.
 In case there is no next available person, then the vacancy will remain.
 This situation occurred in April 2014 following the death of Margo MacDonald, independent MSP for the Lothian region.

 Title

 An MSP is known as Name MSP (Name BPA in Gaelic).
-For instance, Mike Russell can be entitled either Mike Russell, MSP, or Mìcheal Ruiseal, BPA.
+For instance, John Swinney can be entitled either John Swinney, MSP, or Iain MacShuibhne, BPA.